The Notion sidebar allows you to:

 Search: Click to open Notion's search window, where you can either type what you're looking for or jump to a recently visited page.
 The shortcut

 Palso brings it up.

-All Updates: Click to see all your notifications in one place.
-This menu combines revisions that were made on pages you follow, new mentions of you across your workspace, and new work assignments.
+Updates: Click to see all your notifications in one place.
+This menu combines revisions that were made on pages you have created, new mentions of you across your workspace, and new work assignments.
 A red notification badge will appear here when you have unread notifications.

 Your workspace's pages are organized into several sections in the sidebar.
 Here are their names and what they mean!